SparrowTek/Boostz/README.md

 **Tip** for OAUTH_REDIRECT_URI in `User.xccongif` to properly escape forward slashes you'll need to do something like this.
 Assume you want your redirect URI to be avocadough://alby, then `avocadough:/$()/alby` is how you should enter this field.
 Notice the `$()`

+### Support Project

+Consider going to our website and supporting the project with a Bitcoin donation - [https://avocadough.xyz/support-project](https://avocadough.xyz/support-project).